mohsenr2040/Smart-backup/README.md

 * SQL Server

 ## Setup
-To run this project, install it locally using npm:
+To run this project, clone the repository in your local repo:

 ```
+$ run sql script to create database
+$ input servers ip in database
-$ cd ../lorem
+$ run .exe